 This spiral-bound training manual is the best resource for anyone who wants to learn Photoshop for web design.
 It’ll cover everything you need from grid systems, typography, patterns, textures, and a dozen other helpful topics.

 It should be noted that Noble Desktop is Adobe Certified and produces very high-quality training materials.
-The book is only 200 pages yet it gives you all the information you could possibly need as a beginner.
+The book is not that thick yet it gives you all the information you could possibly need as a beginner.

 Von Glitschka is a teacher on Lynda and the author of this great book.
 Vector Basic Training explains how to create vector shapes using Illustrator’s most powerful tools.